SpaceXpanse/SpeXID/doc/rpc.md

 *Global signers* are given in a JSON object that has no `application` key.
 Application-specific signers are given in objects with the application specified as a string (which may be `""`).
-All `GLOBAL`n and `ADDR`n signer addresses are XAYA addresses encoded as strings.
+All `GLOBAL`n and `ADDR`n signer addresses are SpaceXpanse addresses encoded as strings.

 The `addresses` field holds crypto addresses that the user has associated for other coins and tokens.
 Each `CRYPTO`n is a string that identifies the coin/token (e.g. `btc`), with the `CRYPTOADDR`n being the corresponding address also as a string.
-The individual keys and formats for addresses are not defined (or interpreted) further by XID itself.
+The individual keys and formats for addresses are not defined (or interpreted) further by SpeXID itself.

 For convenience, the name itself is repeated as `NAME` in the JSON state.